-It was around midnight on 4 October 2008 that Munda and Sanathan Badamajhi, and Durjo Sunamajhi, were arrested by dozens of police in their shanty homes in India’s eastern Odisha state.
+It was around midnight on 4 October 2008 that Durjo Sunamajhi and Munda and Sanathan Badamajhi were arrested by dozens of police in their shanty homes in India’s eastern Odisha state.

-Four other Christians – Bhaskar Sunamajhi, Bijay Kumar Sanseth, Buddhadeb Nayak, Gornath Chalenthseth – also arrested by police in December 2008 – continue to languish in jail.
+Four other Christians – Bhaskar Sunamajhi, Bijay Kumar Sanseth, Buddhadeb Nayak and Gornath Chalenthseth – also arrested by police in December 2008, continue to languish in jail.

-However, in June 2015, two top police officials – who had relied upon the same conspiracy theory to ensure the conviction of the innocent Christians – testified before the Kandhamal judicial inquiry commission that the allegations were false.
+However, in June 2015, two top police officials, who had relied upon the same conspiracy theory to ensure the conviction of the Christians, testified before the Kandhamal judicial inquiry commission that the allegations were false.
 Despite this, the appeal hearing has been constantly postponed.

-“My husband had never gone to that place (the ashram where the Hindu leader was shot dead).
-He was with us at the time the Swami was killed.
+“My husband had never gone to that place [the ashram where the Hindu leader was shot dead].
+He was with us at the time the swami was killed.
 How could he be punished for that murder?”
-Pabitra Sanseth told the media in mid-September, tears pouring down her cheeks.
+Pabitra Sanseth told local media in mid-September, tears pouring down her cheeks.

-With three other wives, she had travelled to Bhubaneswar, 380 kms from home, for the dubbing into Odia of a documentary ‘‘Innocents Imprisoned’.
-(It was commissioned by journalist Anto Akkara, who has championed the men’s case for release).
+With three other wives, she had travelled to Bhubaneswar, 380km from home, for a documentary, ‘Innocents Imprisoned’, commissioned by journalist Anto Akkara, who has championed the men’s case for release.

 “Since my husband was a firm believer and active Christian leader, they targeted him,” said Pabitra about her husband Bijay – the only one in the group to go to school in childhood.

-“Our lives have been ruined by the illegal arrest and shocking conviction of my father,” Nithaniel Chalenseth, son of Gornat, told WWM October 5 from Kotagarh area of Kandhamal where his father was the Block Panchayath (Area Village Council) president before his arrest.
+“Our lives have been ruined by the illegal arrest and shocking conviction of my father,” Nithaniel Chalenseth, son of Gornat, told World Watch Monitor on 5 October from the Kotagarh area of Kandhamal, where his father was the Block Panchayath (Area Village Council) president before his arrest.

 Nithaniel had to drop out of Engineering studies and seek a job to support his mother and younger siblings.
 A decade on, Nithaniel is still to settle down with a steady job as he often has to rush home for family concerns.